sagarv26/JavaTutorial/Readme.md

 In Java, there are multiple ways to get user input, depending on the use case and environment The scanner class can handle input from different places, like as we are typing at the console, reading from a file, or working with data streams.
 This class was introduced in Java 5.
 Before that, we used the BufferedReader class (introduced in Java 1.1).
 As a beginner, it's better to use the Scanner class.

+#### Scanner
+- Import the Scanner class using import java.util.Scanner;
+- Create the Scanner object and connect Scanner with System.in by passing it as an argument i.e., Scanner sc = new Scanner(System.in);
+- When we want to ask the user for input, first print a prompt message so they know what to enter

+#### BufferedReader
+Faster than Scanner for large input, but requires exception handling and manual parsing.

+#### Console
+Only works in the actual terminal/console, not in most IDEs.

+#### Command Line Arguments
+Takes input when the program is run.

 ## 3. Control Flow
 [![Control Flow](http://img.youtube.com/vi/8uGfolkWDmc/0.jpg)](http://www.youtube.com/watch?v=8uGfolkWDmc)